-- Companies from the following SBTi-designated sectors:

-- Forest and paper products (forestry, timber, and paper) Food production (agricultural production)

-- b.

-- Food production (animal source) c.

-- Food and beverage processing

-- Food and stapes retailing

-- Tobacco

-- Companies in any other sector with FLAG-related emissions that total more than 20% of overall emissions across scopes.
+- I. Companies from the following SBTi-designated sectors: - a.
+Forest and paper products (forestry, timber, and paper) - b.
+Food production (agricultural production) - c.
+Food production (animal source) - d.
+Food and beverage processing - e.
+Food and staples retailing - f.
+Tobacco - II.
+Companies in any other sector with FLAG-related emissions that total more than 20% of overall emissions across scopes.
 The 20% threshold should be accounted for as gross emissions, not net (gross minus removals).